openregister/openregister-python/README.md

 ## Hash ##

-An Entry may be addressed using a unique identifier `hash` generated from the [git-hash](http://git-scm.com/book/en/v2/Git-Internals-Git-Objects) value for the canonical JSON serialization of its contents.
+An Item may be addressed using a unique identifier `hash` generated from the [git-hash](http://git-scm.com/book/en/v2/Git-Internals-Git-Objects) value for the canonical JSON serialization of its contents.

 ## Datatype ##